A turnaround that came – but too late

 In the spring of 1945, around 15,000 people were saved from German prison camps in this way, most of them Norwegian and Danish resistance fighters.
 Among them were also a thousand or so Jewish prisoners.
 Many were in such bad condition that they didn’t survive the summer.
 In Stockholm, Gothenburg, Malmö, Karlstad and on the island of Gotland, there are tombstones for these people whose lives couldn’t be saved.
 Help came, but for most of them it came too late.

-Ingrid Lomfors, historian and Director of the Living History Forum
+Ingrid Lomfors, historian and former Director of the Living History Forum